HSNv2/BEP20_Sell_Buy_FeeContract/README.md

 * Sell and Buy rates can be changed.
 * Fee address can be set later.

-Before signing the contract you need to determine the Total Supply.
+Before signing the contract you need to determine the Total Supply.<br>
 ![image](https://user-images.githubusercontent.com/44619951/228122720-3fff8e4c-c01c-4f14-b6b0-4644bee3256e.png)